-4.5 The area of lowland dry heathland at Cannock Chase is the most extensive in the Midlands.
-Its special interest also reflects an unusual floristic character, intermediate between heathlands of northern and upland England and Wales and those of southern counties.
+- Northern Atlantic wet heaths with Erica tetralix (Wet heathland with cross-leaved heath); - European dry heaths - 4.5 The valley mire/wet heath communities are rare, threatened vegetation types, being some of the most floristically-rich and representative examples of their type in central England.
+Within Cannock Chase they are found in the stream valley systems, and around pools and depressions. - 4.6 The area of lowland dry heathland at Cannock Chase is the most extensive in the Midlands.
+Its special interest also reflects an unusual floristic character, intermediate between heathlands of northern and upland England and Wales, and those of southern counties.
 The hybrid bilberry Vaccinium intermedium has its main UK stronghold at Cannock Chase.
 The hot, dry soil conditions found in bare ground in early successional habitats across the dry heathland is important for invertebrates such as mining bees, ants and wasps.